 How Long Are AP Exams?: Breakdown By Subject

-Written by: Mary Olinger
+Written by: Angela Yates

-Reviewed by: Liam Taft
+Reviewed by: Holly Barrow

-How Long Do AP Exams Last On Average?
+How Long Do AP Exams Last on Average?

 Most AP exams take between 2 and 3 hours to complete, depending on the subject.
 Each exam follows a unique format, which may include a combination of free-response questions, multiple-choice questions, and, in some cases, performance or portfolio-based tasks.

-Exams are usually divided into two main sections:
+Exams are usually divided into two main sections (opens in a new tab):

 • Multiple-choice section: This is usually the first section and takes between 45 and 90 minutes, depending on the subject.